+Overall materiality TTD\$4,600,000

-Overall materiality TTD\$1,240,000 How we determined it 5% of the average profit before tax for the last 3 years Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
-We chose 5% which is within a range of acceptable benchmark thresholds and used average profit before tax for the last 3 years due to the volatility of earnings.
+How we determined it 0.8% of net assets

+Rationale for the materiality benchmark applied We chose net assets as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
+We chose 0.8% which is within a range of acceptable benchmark thresholds.